xanthoko/meco/README.md

 ### Pub-Sub Example
 Run `python ps_example.py sub` to fire up the subscriber.
-On another terminal, in the same directory run `python -i ps_example.py pub`.
-This intercative shell will have a publisher called **example_publisher** and you will be able to test their connection by executing `example_publisher.publish()`.
+On another terminal, in the same directory run `python ps_example.py pub`.
+This command will create a publisher that publishes an example message with the same topic as the subscriber.

-Now on the first terminal you can see the message sent by the publisher.
+On the first terminal, there will be the message sent by the publisher.

 ### RPC Example
 Run `python rpc_example.py service` to fire up the rpc service.
-On another terminal, in the same directory run `python -i ps_example.py client`.
-This intercative shell will have an rpc client called **example_rpc_client** and message to send.
-You will be able to test their connection by executing `example_rpc_client.call(msg)`.
+On another terminal, in the same directory run `python rpc_example.py client`.
+This command will create an rpc client called **example_rpc_client** that sends a message.
+The message is specifed in the **messages.idl** file.

 Now on the first terminal you can see the message sent by the client.